-- Side stand folded out The vehicle can be supported on the side stand.
-The safety starting system is active. - Side stand folded in This position is mandatory when riding the motorcycle.
-The safety starting system is inactive.
+• Side stand folded out - The vehicle can be supported on the side stand.
+The safety starting system is active.

 7.1 Combination instrument

 The combination instrument is attached in front of the handlebar.
 The combination instrument is divided into two function areas.